 NCJW Greater Houston Section (GHS) helps change lives with hands on community service projects and advocacy efforts throughout the Greater Houston Area.
-Issues we address in our community include domestic violence, human trafficking, homelessness, childhood reading fundamentals, foster care reform, adolescent sexual assault, and Houston’s hungry.
+Issues we address in our community include early childhood education, domestic violence, human trafficking, homelessness, foster care reform, and adolescent sexual assault.

-We serve the community through our AVDA Client Assistance Fund, Human Traffic Stop NCJW Provisional Supply Bank, Back 2 School Store!, HIPPY graduation celebration, Camp Victory reunion, scholarships, and homeless and foster youth educational programs and services.
-NCJW GHS social justice programs provide education and legislative advocacy on issues that affect and impact women, children and families in the areas of children’s rights, economic justice, healthcare, human trafficking, reproductive justice, LGBTQ rights, and gender related violence.
+We serve the community through our Back 2 School Store, AVDA Emergency Client Assistance Fund, Human Traffick Stop NCJW Provisional Supply Bank, HIPPY graduation celebration, Camp Victory reunion, community service partner scholarships, and homeless and foster youth educational programs and services.
+NCJW GHS social justice programs provide education and legislative advocacy on issues that affect and impact women, children, and families in the areas of children’s rights, economic justice, healthcare, human trafficking, reproductive justice, LGBTQ rights, and gender related violence.